I’m excited to share this guest post from Jecca Blac – a UK based, gender-free makeup brand that celebrates all makeup wearers.

 Make sure that you have wet shaved all over.
 If you have ingrown hairs, be sure to treat them.

 You need to make sure that you are exfoliating often and moisturizing your face twice a day to avoid ingrown hairs.

 Step 2.
 Apply moisturizer

-Once you have cleaned shaved, make sure the area is completely dry.
+After you have shaved, ensure the area is completely dry.
 Apply your moisturizer with your fingertips all over the face.
-Use a moisturizer that suits your skin type, whether that be oily, combination or dry.
+Use a moisturizer that suits your skin type, whether that be oily, combination, or dry.

 Arm yourself with a makeup brush